The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Jo Farrar (2).png

-A qualified accountant, Jo brings extensive experience from a range of senior roles across the NHS.
-His previous positions include board-level roles at Homerton University NHS Foundation Trust and Oxford Radcliffe Hospitals NHS Foundation Trust, as well as senior leadership positions at NHS London’s Provider Agency.
-He also served as Head of Compliance at Monitor, following the first 12 years of his career at KPMG.
+A qualified accountant, Jo’s career spans a wide range of senior positions across the NHS, giving him a deep understanding of both the operational and strategic challenges facing modern healthcare.
+He has held board level roles at Homerton University NHS Foundation Trust and Oxford Radcliffe Hospitals NHS Foundation Trust, as well as influential leadership positions within NHS London’s Provider Agency.
+Before joining Kingston, Jo also served as Head of Compliance at Monitor, bringing valuable regulatory insight following the first 12 years of his career at KPMG.

 (voting Board member)

-BerenicBerenice Constable.jpge was appointed as Acting Chief Nurse in April 2025, having previously been Deputy Chief Nurse since October 2022.
+Graeme Wright was appointed Chief Nurse in August 2025, having previously served as Deputy Chief Nurse at The Hillingdon Hospitals NHS Foundation Trust.

 (voting Board member)